MohRaNa/MohRana/README.md

 ### MohRana

-Hi, my name is Mohamed Ramos and I'm a full-stack web devoloper JR. I like to learn more about the new technologies and improve in my actual skills.
-I'm interested in learning and becoming a Data Analyst.
+Hi, my name is Mohamed Ramos and I'm a Junior Full-Stack Web Devoloper .
+I enjoy learning about new technologies and continously improving my current skills.
+My primary interests lie in web development and data analyst, and I aspire to become a Data Analyst in the near future

-At the moment I'm studying engineer in computer science in the "Instituto Tecnologico y de Estudios Superiores de Monterrey".
+I'm currently pursuing a degree in Computer Science at the Instituto Tecnologico y de Estudios Superiores de Monterrey.
+My coursework and projects have provided me with a solid foundation in programming, algorithms, and database management.

 #### Skills